aramk/crayon-syntax-highlighter/readme.txt

 * FIXED:
     * Reduced loading times by lazily loading Tag Editor content, which was parsing all languages to populate the dropdown.
     * Added more debug statements to log issues with loading resources and parsing languages.
+    * Removed clear: both and float: none from crayon tag styles.

 = 2.6.1 =
 * ADDED: